crew102/reprexpy/README.md

 functools.reduce(lambda x, y: x.extend(y), l)
 ```

-You'd like to include the outputs of running the above code into the example itself, to show people what you're seeing in your terminal:
+You'd like to include the outputs of running the above code into the example itself, to show people what you're seeing in your console:

 ```python
 # i know that you can flatten a list in python using list comprehension: